ICC sentences Sudan militia-leading ‘axeman’ Rahman to 20 years

 Abd-Al-Rahman was a leading member of Sudan’s infamous Janjaweed militia who participated “actively” in multiple war crimes during the civil war, the court found.

-Judge Joanna Korner who passed the sentence said he had “personally perpetrated” beatings, including with an axe, and given orders for executions.
+Judge Joanna Korner, who passed the sentence, said he had “personally perpetrated” beatings, including with an axe, and given orders for murders.

-She cited victims who said he had carried out a “campaign of extermination, humiliation and displacement”.
+She quoted victims who said he had carried out a “campaign of extermination, humiliation and displacement”.

 Abd-Al-Rahman had consistently denied during his trial being a high-ranking official in the Janjaweed militia, a largely Arab paramilitary force armed by the Sudanese government to kill mainly Black African tribes in Darfur.